jianshu93/DartUniFrac/README.md

 ## Benchmark

-We use Striped UniFrac as the ground truth.
-A pure Rust implementaion can be found [here](https://github.com/jianshu93/unifrac_bp).
+We use Striped UniFrac algorithm as the ground truth, which is an exact and efficient algorithm for large number of samples.
+A pure Rust implementaion, as a supporting crate for this one, can be found [here](https://github.com/jianshu93/unifrac_bp).

 ## Acknowledgements
 We want to thank [Otmar Ertl](https://www.dynatrace.com/engineering/persons/otmar-ertl/) and [Xiaoyun Li](https://lixiaoyun0239.github.io/cv/) for their helpful comments on DartMinHash and Efficient Rejection Sampling, respectively.
 We want to thank Sherlyn Weng for helping with DartUniFrac logo design.